interactive-data-language/vscode-idl/README.md

 - Finds `TODO` statements just like the workbench

-- Hover help for core ENVI and IDL routines, including links to the official documentation and code examples with normalized formatting to fit modern IDL programming concepts

-- Hover help for user-defined routines written with the IDL-doc format

 - Support for VSCode's auto-comment (Ctrl+/ or command+/)

 - Code snippets for common code blocks